loopdash/loopdash/src/glossary/hooks.md

 title: Hooks - Loopdash
 h1: Hooks
 h2: What does it mean?
-summary: Hooks in Wordpress are predefined functions that allow developers to modify and extend the functionality of the platform without modifying the core code.
+description: Hooks in Wordpress are predefined functions that allow developers to modify and extend the functionality of the platform without modifying the core code.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly